Andrej Šustr

-Andrej Šustr (born 29 November 1990) is a Czech professional ice hockey defenceman for the San Diego Gulls of the American Hockey League (AHL) while under contract to the Anaheim Ducks of the National Hockey League (NHL).
-Previously he played in the NHL for the Tampa Bay Lightning.
+Andrej Šustr (born 29 November 1990) is a Czech professional ice hockey defenceman for the Bridgeport Islanders of the American Hockey League (AHL).
+Previously he played in the NHL for the Tampa Bay Lightning and Anaheim Ducks.
 An undrafted player, Šustr made his NHL debut with the Lightning in 2013 after playing three seasons of college ice hockey with the University of Nebraska Omaha.

 Playing career

 Junior and college

 Šustr grew up in the city of Plzeň, but after finding little opportunity in his home town, was encouraged to move to the United States at the age of 17 to play junior hockey.
 He spent a year with the Kenai River Brown Bears of the North American Hockey League (NAHL) in 2008–09 before moving up to the Youngstown Phantoms of the United States Hockey League (USHL) in 2009–10.
-The University of Omaha Nebraska ice hockey program then recruited Šustr to join their program in 2010.
+The University of Omaha Nebraska Mavericks ice hockey program then recruited Šustr to join their program in 2010.
 He played three seasons with the Mavericks, appearing in 111 games and recording 15 goals and 51 points.